Oops Something went wrong!

 Well that would be wonderful, but don’t overstretch yourselves!

-On any one survey day, we need six 10-minute surveys in your booked square, between 8:00 am and 4:30 pm, starting either on the hour or on the half hour (so separated by at least half an hour), preferably from different points within your square.
+On any one survey day, we need six 10-minute surveys in your booked square, between 8:00 am and 4:30 pm, starting either on the hour or on the half hour (e.g. 9:00, 10:00, 10:30 etc.), from different points within your square.
 So, with good roads or tracks, it may be possible to cover two nearby squares in one day, but it will be hard work.
 We recommend that you prioritise having a safe and enjoyable day!